 What Kind of Person Would Prefer Entrepreneurship to Franchising?

 Both franchise business opportunities and entrepreneurship require someone who is willing to take a risk using their time and money to try to create something out of (essentially) nothing.
 But the attributes of each risk are quite different.

 - Reduced Risk vs. Reduced Cost: The franchise model is designed to reduce risk by offering you all of the tools you need to succeed; but it costs money, both upfront and in ongoing fees, to get that reduced risk.

 - Predictability vs. Freedom: The franchise model is designed to make sure your experience is predictable; they almost all include documentation of the most common problems in the business and how to handle them, and require you to implement those solutions if and when those problems arise.
 By comparison, being an entrepreneur gives you the freedom to address problems any way you see fit — but there’s usually no documented past experience to indicate that your particular solution should work.

 In short, if what you want is to create and you don’t mind the extra risk involved, entrepreneurship might be your bag.
 If what you want is to succeed, even if that means giving up some control (and some of your profits), a franchise business opportunity is probably the right path for you.

 At National Franchise Business Solutions, we offer free, unlimited franchise consulting with access to nearly 600 of the best franchise business opportunities within the United States and Canada.
 Through a unique and proven multi-step process, we save you countless hours of research and help you find the right business opportunity to match your skills, passion and budget.
-And the best part; there is never any additional franchise fee to work with a broker – you pay the same fee whether you go through a broker or directly through the company.
+And the best part; there is never any additional franchise fee to work with a consultant – you pay the same fee whether you go through us or directly through the company.
 To get started, contact us at 1-651-202-8636 or by filling out the contact form on the bottom of this page.